3c0n0mist/HeavySendAnalysis/README.md

  | Roan      | 234.7 lbs      | belayer        |
  | Mohammed  | NA             | supervisor (2) |

- *1. When climbing its preferred to have a belayer >=50% of your weight, so that the belayer is able to effectively belay you without being elevated
+> *1. When climbing its preferred to have a belayer >=50% of your weight, so that the belayer is able to effectively belay you without being elevated
- 2. In charge of controlling the sensors and setting up the equipment for the experiment.********
+> 2. In charge of controlling the sensors and setting up the equipment for the experiment.********

  At my request, Roan fed me slack for the whole climb, to recreate a lead climbing experience.

- * Dyno is when the climber makes a dynamic movement that uses momentum to get to the next hold.*
+ >* Dyno is when the climber makes a dynamic movement that uses momentum to get to the next hold.*

  During the process, I attempted the Dyno twice, which caused two peak forces and these will be discussed in the next section.

 <img width="1020" alt="image" src="https://user-images.githubusercontent.com/47517636/197107891-81dc59ac-9f57-4463-9d5f-244611129dcf.png">

 # Units
  I use lbs and lbf and interchangeably as they are quite similar and for my purposes an approximate answer is quite adequate.
  The conversion rate used is, **1 lbf = 4.44822 N**

-# The Analysis
+o# The Analysis

  1. Time Series Analysis:
 	As the figure above suggests, there are small oscillatory motions that are unexplained, this is due to the semi-static rope and the small forces acting on it due to the climb.